j2inn/haystack-core/README.md

 -   [Haystack nclient](https://github.com/j2inn/haystack-nclient): a client network library used for working with a haystack server.
 -   [Haystack react](https://github.com/j2inn/haystack-react): a set of high level [React](https://reactjs.org/) hooks and utilities for working with haystack data.

+If you're after a high performance haystack library for running on constrained devices, please see [libhaystack](https://github.com/j2inn/libhaystack).

 ## Installation

 ```